cx-language/cx/docs/book/introduction.md

   compiler flag.
 - The language provides a type-safe reallocation function for arrays, instead of just allocation and deallocation functions like C++.
-For example, the Delta equivalent of C++'s `std::vector` makes use of this function.
+For example, the C* equivalent of C++'s `std::vector` makes use of this function.
 - Unsigned integer overflow is undefined.
 There are still functions to do wrapping arithmetic on both signed and unsigned integers, when needed.
 - Compiler is allowed to reorder struct fields.
 This can be prevented using an attribute or compiler flag.

-Delta uses the open-source LLVM library as a code generation back-end, benefiting from all current and future optimizations implemented in LLVM.
+C* uses the open-source LLVM library as a code generation back-end, benefiting from all current and future optimizations implemented in LLVM.

 No hidden expensive operations, like implicit calls to copy constructors and